CodeJam-by-CSE/secure-code-game/README.md

 # Secure Code Game
-## Welcome to Secure Code Game - Season 1! 👋
+## Welcome to Secure Code Game - CodeX! 👋
 To get started, please follow the 🛠️ [set up guide](#setup-guide) (if you haven't already).
 Refer to the [Hints](#hints) for helpful information and [Tasks](#time-to-start) to head to the challenge directly.